namshi/namshi.github.com/source/_posts/2014-05-04-git-tips-and-tricks.markdown

 Instead of set everytime common files to ignore in your local .gitignore file (i.e. your IDE config file, .DS_Store etc) you can use a global ignore files that will automatically apply to all your repos.
 ```
-git config --global core.excludesfile ~/.gitignore_global
+git config --global core.excludesfile ~/.gitignore
 ```
-**tip:** I have a `my_temp` entry in my .gitignore_global file, so that I can create a cirpo_temp dir in my working copies and be free to put any experimental and temporary code/quick testing code in it without changing project on my IDE and using the actual codebase.
+**tip:** I have a `my_temp` entry in my .gitignore global file, so that I can create a `my_temp` dir in my working copies and be free to put any experimental and temporary code/quick testing code in it without changing project on my IDE and using the actual codebase.

 #### pull with rebase, not merge
 Everytime we pull from a remote repository, we do a `git pull --rebase` because we don't want to mess up with our local commits.
-Instead of specify it everytime, you can make the default beaviour when you pull:
+Instead of specify it everytime, you can make it the default beaviour when you pull:
 ```
 git config --global branch.auto-setuprebase always
 ```